At CSIS we actively seek to employ a diverse group of people who

 opportunities, corporate memberships, foundations and other

-• The Senior Director attends visits and meetings with prospects
+• The Director attends visits and meetings with prospects and

 donor/prospect meetings and executes timely follow-up.

-• The Senior Director grows and manages an active pipeline of
+• Grows and manages an active pipeline of prospective partners and

-sources, in close partnership with the development team, program
+partnership with development team, program leadership and others

 • Collaborating with program and development leadership, this role

-proposals, and MOUs relevant to the program’s business development
+and proposals relevant to the program’s business development and

-current and prospective donors regarding relevant events and
+and prospective donors regarding relevant events and publications

 • Responsible for the the timely compilation of donor database